kentcdodds/kentcdodds.com/CONTRIBUTING.md

 ## Caching

-Because the mdx files are built on-demand and that take some time, we heavily cache them via redis (which is configured in the `docker-compose.yml` file).
+Because the mdx files are built on-demand and that can take some time, we heavily cache them via redis (which is configured in the `docker-compose.yml` file).
 This means that if you need to work on content, you'll need a way to clear the cache.
 Only the admin can clear the cache, but locally, you can login as the